All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Consider Cost and Access

 Brand-name GLP-1 medications carry significant costs, often exceeding $1,000 per month without insurance coverage.
-Many insurance plans still do not cover weight management medications, creating a substantial barrier to access.
+Many insurance plans still don't cover weight management medications, creating a substantial barrier to access.

 This is one reason compounded versions of semaglutide have become popular.
 Through physician-supervised telehealth programs, patients can access semaglutide at a fraction of the brand-name price while still receiving proper medical oversight, dose management, and support.